Seven years ago we allowed our teen to take over our family budget for six months!

 He received an “A” in Consumer Economics, learned how to budget and make short, medium, and long-term goals, and discovered the importance of an emergency fund.
 He is still genuinely grateful any time we are able to give him something extra — not a needed item — but just something to bless him because he is our son and we love him.

-Since high school, he won nearly $40,000 in scholarships, including a full tuition scholarship to a fantastic, four-year, private, Christian university!
-He works both on campus and during school breaks to pay for his room and board.
-He is a major money saver, lives on a budget, and plans for future goals.
-He will graduate in May 2020, completely debt-free, with not one penny in student loans.
+Since high school, he won over $40,000 in scholarships, including a full tuition scholarship to a fantastic, four-year, private, Christian university!
+He worked both on campus and during school breaks to pay for his room and board.
+He graduated summa cum laude in May 2020, completely debt-free, with not one penny in student loans.
+He is still a major money saver, lives on a budget, and plans for future goals.